 The hundreds of memorable songs in that repertoire-over fifty of them major hits-whether contemplative ballads, affecting love songs or change-up rhythm numbers, have always been a core Don Williams strength and focus.
-Williams and long-time producer Garth Fundis, who returns in that role on this new album, each credit the other with having contributed to their own song-picking and sequencing skills-skills well put to shared use again when Nashville's finest writers submitted hundreds of songs for consideration for William's return to recording.
-They both knew what they were looking for in selections that would appear on And So It Goes.

 In 2010, Williams received country music's highest honor, with his induction into the Country Music Hall of Fame.
 He was still surprised: "I never really thought that I was viewed in that manner by the powers that be.
 It's an incredible honor, to be added to the caliber of people that are on that roster.
 It's pretty overwhelming, actually."